apurplecaboose/PixelArtTool_3Dto2D/README.md

 # PixelArtTool_3Dto2D
  Transform a 3d animated model to a 2d sprite sheet with toon lighting.
+Edited version of source Github repo to make process easier to use.

 ## How to use: